-I will continue to share more information over the next several weeks about this nutrition plan.
-I will discuss each of these points and how I determined these were the steps I needed to create lifelong healthy eating habits.
+I will share more information about this nutrition plan in other posts.
+I will discuss each one and how I determined they were the strategies I needed to establish a lifetime of healthy eating habits.

 runDisney Training Plan

 I like to run.
-I like the feeling of accomplishment when it is done.
+I like the feeling of accomplishment when I’m done.
 I like knowing that I can push myself through the hard parts.
 And there are few things better than a good run to shake off stress and anxiety.
-I would easily choose to run every day but I know that to stay strong and healthy for race training and throughout life I needed to incorporate stretching and strength training into my exercise routine.
+I would easily choose to run every day but I know that to stay strong and healthy for race training I need to incorporate stretching and strength training into my exercise routine.
 I am not a big fan of strength training.
 Not because I don’t like doing it but because I didn’t know what to do.
-I would spend half of my time deciding what exercises to do.
-To me, it was just easier and more enjoyable to go for a run.
-There are so many health benefits of strength training for women that it can not be ignored.
-But I know that if I hope to continue to run for several years I need good muscle tone and flexibility to help prevent injury.
-I also needed to have a structured but flexible plan!
+I spend half of my time deciding what exercises to do.
+To me, it is just easier and more enjoyable to go for a run but there are so many health benefits from strength training, especially, for women, that it can not be ignored.
+I know that if I want to continue to run for several years I need good muscle tone and flexibility to help prevent injury.
+I also need to have a structured but flexible plan!

-Taking all of this into consideration and advice from my running coach this is the basic format for my structured but flexible training schedule!
+Taking all of this into consideration and with advice from my running coach, this is the basic format for my structured but flexible training schedule!

 Basic Training Guideline

-Having a general guideline for what I need to do each week gives me more control and flexibility to incorporate all of these components into my week.
-If I do sprint intervals with a run then I may only do 2 sessions of HIIT that week instead of 3.
-If I am not feeling well or feel the need to be a little more gentle with myself I will do 3 sessions of yoga.
+Having a general guideline of what I need to do each week gives me more control and flexibility to incorporate all of these components.
+If I do sprint intervals with a run, I may only do 2 sessions of HIIT that week instead of 3.
+If I am not feeling well or feel the need to be gentle with myself I will do 3 sessions of yoga.
 I try to stay more consistent with 3 sessions of lifting and running each week.
-In the 4 weeks that I have been using this plan, it has worked well for me.
+In the 4 weeks I have been using this plan, it has worked well for me.
 In the coming weeks, I will share more specifics about what I am doing in each of these sessions.